home-assistant/home-assistant-notebooks/README.md

 Sample Jupyter Notebooks to inspect data of your Home Assistant instance.

-- For further information are available in [Home Assistant documentation](https://home-assistant.io/docs/ecosystem/notebooks/).
+- For help to get started, see the [Home Assistant Data Science Portal](https://data.home-assistant.io)
+- Package to help you explore Home Assistant data: [Hass Data Detective](https://github.com/robmarkcole/HASS-data-detective)
 - Use the [Notebook viewer](http://nbviewer.jupyter.org/github/home-assistant/home-assistant-notebooks/tree/master/) to have a look at the notebooks.